Azure/IoT-Pi-Day/Lab 2 - Working with Hubway Data/Lab 2.5 - Create a CosmosDB Trigger Function/README.md

 2. Update the **Azure Maps Subscription Key** connection string.

+    - Confirm you have the project **HubwayFunctions.csproj** opened in Visual Studio Code.
     - From **Visual Studio Code**, double-click on the file **HubwayCosmosDBTrigger.cs** in the editor to open it.

         ![Image](/images/lab-2.3-imagex.png)